LIBRARY (LIB)

 Enrollment Limitation: Instructor approval

 Supervised on-the-job experience in an approved library setting.
-Requires 60 hours of non-paid work or 75 hours of paid work for one semester unit.
-Total of 60 hours work experience.
+Total of 54 hours work experience.

 LIB 120 INTRODUCTION TO ARCHIVES & SPECIAL COLLECTIONS